 Welcome to the Alphabear tutorial!

-Alphabear is a word game where you make words out of given letters.
+Alphabear is an English word-spelling game where you make words out of given letters.

 - Tap on letters in the right order to spell a word, then press the submit button at the bottom of the screen.